stezullo/food-recognizer-be/README.md

 # Food Recognizer

-A simple app for uploading a photo and get what type of food is it.
+A backend for an app for uploading a photo and get what type of food is it.